daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 Data comes in from the requirements documents and code files in the same Git repository.

-Reqtraq interacts with a Phabricator server using the Phabricator Conduit <abbr title="Application Programming Interface">API</abbr>.

 Reqtraq has the following outputs:
 - Traceability reports and issues, including hyperlinking between documents
 - The next available requirement <abbr title="Identification">ID</abbr>